angongcelenica/NumPy-Pandas/README.md

 ## Pandas

-Pandas is a library for use with Python and on other packages with this software library such as NumPy.
-As previously discussed before it can be used for data manipulation, analysis and visualisation because of how easy it is to import, visualise and analyse data.
-I used Jupyterlab to create a dataframe using NumPy and Pandas to import external data from a CSV file to analyse the data.
+Pandas is a library Python which is also used in addition with other packages such as NumPy.
+As previously discussed it can be used for data manipulation, analysis and visualisation because of how easy it is to import, visualise and analyse data.
+I used Jupyter Notebook to import external data from a CSV file to analyse the data using Pandas and NumPy.
+As you can see below is a hypothetical example of analysing the data for stakeholders that want to know which holiday destination and hotel is the most popular and what the highest ratings are.
+This allows the stakeholders to see what business decisions they need to make depending on the results of the data such as removing the worst rated destination off their website.

+![]